Paul Boyton: Channel crossing

+Further exhibitions

+Before leaving England, Boyton umpired a race from Putney to Hammersmith down the Thames, where all the competitors were paddling in Merriman's suits.
+The competition was won by Mr. Whalley.
+On 23 August, Boyton performed one final time in England with the suit at Folkestone Harbour, before leaving for Germany.

-Boyton made numerous expeditions in this suit, swimming up and down rivers across America and Europe to publicize its uses.
+Boyton made numerous further expeditions in this suit, swimming up and down rivers across America and Europe to publicize its uses.
 Boyton would tow a small boat behind him in which he carried his supplies and personal possessions, and sometimes invited newspaper reporters to accompany him.
 A canny publicist, Boyton's arrival in small river towns was often heralded by great fanfare.

-Among his exploits were: crossed English channel in 24 hours (1875); paddled Rhine 430 miles (1875); Alton, Ill. to St. Louis, Mo. on the Mississippi (1876) and same year Bayou Goula to New Orleans, 100 miles in 24 hours; 400 miles on the Danube in six days (1876); navigated all important rivers of the continent, passed through canals of Venice and crossed the straits of Gibraltar; returned to the U.S. and floated from Oil City, Pa. to the Gulf of Mexico-2,342 miles in 80 days.
+Among his exploits were: paddled Rhine 430 miles (1875); Alton, Ill. to St. Louis, Mo. on the Mississippi (1876) and same year Bayou Goula to New Orleans, 100 miles in 24 hours; 400 miles on the Danube in six days (1876); navigated all important rivers of the continent, passed through canals of Venice and crossed the straits of Gibraltar; returned to the U.S. and floated from Oil City, Pa. to the Gulf of Mexico—2,342 miles in 80 days.
+In September 1879, professional swimmer Matthew Webb competed for the Championship of the World against Paul Boyton.
+Webb won but was accused of cheating and so the prize money was withheld.
 His longest voyage was in 1881 when he started at Glendive, Mont. and ended at St. Louis, Mo., 1,675 miles.